ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

-## Sprint 4: (30.03.21 - 14.04.21)
+## Sprint 4: Testing before release (30.03.21 - 14.04.21)
 ___

-The aim of this sprint was to decide on our architecture and how we intended to progress.
-Practically speaking, we got setup on Github, and set about understanding the basics of GitHub with push and pull requests.
-We agreed upon how we would communicate with one another.
-We decided on multiplayer board games for the elderly with a video feed.
-We also decided to call the product 'NotSoBored Games'.
-And, in addition, we began by adding to the readme in our repository.
+The aim of this sprint was to make sure our application, including the video chat and friend invite functionality, was working properly and fit for pre-release.
+In order to ensure it was we had to conduct rigorous testing.

 ### Key points

-   * We made the group decision to use the MEAN stack.
-   * Decided to create a multiplayer game with video feed.
-   * Set up GitHub repository and familiarised ourselves with the platform.
+   * Test video chat
+   * Conduct rigorous Testing
+   * Debugging
+   * Add component to add friends

 ### Relevant backlog items

 ```
-  → Backlog item: integrate video chat
+  → Backlog item: test video chat
-  → Backlog item: create start page
+  → Backlog item: testing
-  → Backlog item: add audio to start page
+  → Backlog item: build and test friend invite component
   → Backlog item: create login

 ```